vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 ### Conclusion & Future Work

 In this post, we discussed the performance enhancements in vLLM that lead to 1.8-2.7x throughput increase and matching other inference engines.
 We remain committed to steadily improving the performance, while continuously broadening our model coverages, hardware support, and diverse features.
+For the features discussed in this post, we will continue to harden them for production readiness.

 Importantly, we will also focus on improving the core of vLLM to reduce the complexity so it lowers the barriers for contribution and unlocking even more performance enhancements.

-### What’s Next?
+### Get Involved

 If you haven’t, we highly recommend you to update the vLLM version (see instructions [here](https://docs.vllm.ai/en/latest/getting\_started/installation.html)) and try it out for yourself\!
 We always love to learn more about your use cases and how we can make vLLM better for you.
 The vLLM team can be reached out via [vllm-questions@lists.berkeley.edu](mailto:vllm-questions@lists.berkeley.edu). vLLM is also a community project, if you are interested in participating and contributing, we welcome you to check out our [roadmap](https://roadmap.vllm.ai/) and see [good first issues](https://github.com/vllm-project/vllm/issues?q=is:open+is:issue+label:%22good+first+issue%22) to tackle.
 Stay tuned for more updates by [following us on X](https://x.com/vllm\_project).